vishnu-chegondi/docaegis/README.md

 - **Input:** Sub command which takes input as path to directory/file which should be protected from deleting.
 - **Working:** Create a hidden directory *.aegis* in the base directory of given file/directory.
 - **How:** When a user deletes the directory by mistake we need to run recover subcommand to recreate the directory.

+## File info

+* filename
+* permissions
+* ownership

+These data needs to be stored in database.